 - The fee is explained to the cardholder in easily understandable language as a charge for the convenience provided to them.

-- The business collecting the payment IS NOT a card not present environment.
+- The business collecting the payment DOES NOT process exclusively in a Card Not Present (CNP) environment.

 - The fee is NOT a percentage of the amount being paid, but rather a fixed amount.